(and the Wailing Phantoms and the Inchanters)

 Summer, 1968: Mercury releases the Nickel Revolution 45 on the Phillips label.
 “Oscar Crunch” is an off the wall novelty song that quickly becomes a top ten radio song in the twin cities and several other midwest markets and gets scattered airplay on the east coast as well.
 The record is played on Dick Clark’s American Bandstand television show.
 Dick Clark was “surveying the nation” and had called on local radio station KDWB to ask them for their hottest pick and was informed about “Oscar Crunch” by Nickel Revolution.
 Although the band is now playing more progressive rock and psychedelic music, “Oscar Crunch” is added to the set list with Jerry Lenz on lead vocals.

 August 23, 1968: The Nickel Revolution opens up a concert at the Minneapolis Armory.
 On the bill are Tommy Boyce and Bobby Hart, the 1910 Fruitgum Company and Vanilla Fudge.
 Following Nickel Revolution, Boyce and Hart perform.
 After Boyce and Hart finish their set, it is announced that the headline act, Vanilla Fudge, would not be at the show and no reason was given.
 This information does not go over well with the crowd.
 The Minneapolis Tribune later reported: “A crowd of about 2,000 teenagers grew unruly – chanting, yelling obscenities – stomping their feet – when it was announced that the feature act at a pop concert, the Vanilla Fudge, wouldn’t appear.”
-And so it turned out that the bubblegum band fromNew Jersey, the 1910 Fruitgum Company, would be the headline act for the concert instead of the “heavy” rock band Vanilla Fudge from Michigan.
+And so it turned out that the bubblegum band fromNew Jersey, the 1910 Fruitgum Company, would be the headline act for the concert instead of the “heavy” rock band Vanilla Fudge from New York.
 No one at the Armory seemed to know what happened to the Vanilla Fudge and why they were a “no show” for the concert.

 November, 1968: The band opens up for Question Mark and The Mysterians (out of Texas) at a concert hall in Champaign, Illinois.